callelito/DEMO_Jenkins_PlatformIO/README.md

 One caveat is that this server must also run **PlatformIO**. **PlatformIO** is python based and **PlatformIO Remote**  which is the only thing this server will use does not require the ability to compile and run a microcontroller compile suite, e.g. `avrdude`, `avr-gcc` etc.
 Note for example if you run **Jenkins** using their lts docker image it will run on alpine linux.
 At the current time **PlatformIO** cannot download the correct toolchain for atleast the Atmel/Microship chipsets.

 Next you will add the blueocean plugin.
-There is a compleate docker image availiable with Jenkins+Blueocean already setup.
+There is a complete docker image available with Jenkins+Blueocean already setup.
 Just be aware of the caveat above.
 * [Blue Ocean Setup](https://www.jenkins.io/doc/book/blueocean/getting-started/)
 * [Creating a Pipeline](https://www.jenkins.io/doc/book/blueocean/creating-pipelines/)

 When creating a pipeline you will directly connect it to your GitHub repo.

-To be able to recive webhooks from GitHub you will have to add `http://ipAddress:port/github-webhook/` to your GitHub repo.
+To be able to receive webhooks from GitHub you will have to add `http://ipAddress:port/github-webhook/` to your GitHub repo.
 Where `ipAddress:port` is the address where your **Jenkins** server is accessable from.
 A simple way to make a `localhost` port available to the internet is using a software like [ngrok](https://ngrok.com/)
 * [Add GitHub Webhook to Jenkins Pipeline using ngrok](https://dzone.com/articles/adding-a-github-webhook-in-your-jenkins-pipeline)

 Now to setup **PlatformIO**.
 The CLI supports most common OSs.
 However it does not guarantee that a specific OS supports some specific toolchain.
 However on this server we are only using **PlatformIO Remote** or `pio remote`.